About Me

 I am on the 2025-2026 Job Market

 I am completing my Ph.D. in Education Policy at the University of Virginia.
-My research focuses on unpacking how our educational systems equitably develops students’ higher-order thinking skills (critical thinking, analytical reasoning, and problem solving abilities), an increasingly important set of skills for individuals’ long-term college, career, and civic success.
-I leverage cutting-edge computational approaches (e.g., large language models or web scraping) to construct novel datasets as well as econometric and psychometric techniques to rigorously examine higher-order thinking skills at scale.
-My work has been supported by the Urban Institute’s Student Upward Mobility Initative, the Virginia Education Sciences Training Pre-Doctoral Fellowship, and the Bankard Fund for Political Economy Pre-Doctoral Fellowship.
+I am a quantitative policy scholar with a research emphasis in equitably improving our educational systems to prepare K-12 students with the skills and knowledge for future college, career, and civic success.
+My dissertation prioritizes higher-order thinking skills (critical thinking, analytical reasoning, and problem solving abilities), an increasingly important set of skills.
+I leverage quantiative approaches (psychometric and econometric) to rigorously examine higher-order thinking at scale.
+My research advances our knowledge by allowing us to measure the skill at scale, understand the role of our educational systems in shaping those skills, and examining the causal impact of educational interventions like school turnaround on shaping higher-order thinking.
+The work has been supported by the Urban Institute’s Student Upward Mobility Initative, the Virginia Education Sciences Training Pre-Doctoral Fellowship, and the Bankard Fund for Political Economy Pre-Doctoral Fellowship.

-Schueler, B., Nigro, L. & Wang, J. (Conditionally Accepted).
+Schueler, B., Nigro, L. & Wang, J. (2025).
 Can States Sustain and Replicate School District Improvement?
 Evidence from Massachusetts on Multilevel Governance American Educational Research Journal.